How to use the control in your projects

 LastError property retrieves the last error code generated by the call to a certain method

-During sound loading, streaming and playback, the control will fire a set of predefined events that will give the possibility to the form user interface to be updated accordingly: go to the Table of contents section of this documentation and refer to the "Events" chapter for details about each of the available events.
+During sound loading, streaming and playback, the control will fire a set of predefined events that will give the possibility to the form user interface to be updated accordingly: refer to the "Events" chapter of this documentation for details about each of the available events.
 The How to synchronize the container application with the control tutorial will give you some more information about events management.

 (*) A "player" can be compared to a physical "deck" on a DJ console, the place where you put the vinyl/CD to be played; the developer can create a console with many virtual decks that can play simultaneously many different songs on one or more sound cards, each deck having its own volume/tempo/pitch settings.
 The availability of a certain number of players (decks) will enable the container application to mix several songs on different output channels, giving for example the ability to play advertising spots while songs are being played/mixed on different output channels: this is very useful for multi-channel radio stations automation software.